LackOfUsernameIdeas/NutriFitMobile/README.md

 export const firebaseConfig = JSON.parse(raw);
 ```

-Before triggering an EAS build, swap to the throw version.
+Before triggering an EAS build, swap to this version.
 Before local development, swap back to the fallback version.
-Neither version should ever be committed with real credential values hardcoded.
+Neither version should ever be committed with real credential values exposed.

 ---